mihir1493/Toxic-Comment-Classifier-for-Instagram/README.md

 # Problem Statement
 Build a unique model to extract text from images and classify them on the basis of excessive content (Ex: toxic, abusive, hatred, rasist, sexist)

-## Project Overview
+## Project Overview:
-*Using CV2 and Pytesseract to extract Textual information from screenshots *Using Toxic Comment Classifier Data as a training dataset *Selecting the `severe_toxic` table as the `dependent variable` and `comment_text` as the `independent variable` *Data Preparation - Handling the slang text and useless characters *Processing the data using NLTK
+* Using CV2 and Pytesseract to extract Textual information from screenshots
+* Using Toxic Comment Classifier Data as a training dataset
+* Selecting the `severe_toxic` table as the `dependent variable` and `comment_text` as the `independent variable`
+* Data Preparation - Handling the slang text and useless characters
+* Processing the data using NLTK
-*Creating a model using Sklearn
+* Creating a model using Sklearn
-*Pickle the model
+* Pickle the model
-*Creating a Flask API Endpoint to classify comments using the pretrained model
+* Creating a Flask API Endpoint to classify comments using the pretrained model

 ## Code and Resources Used
 **Python Version:** 3.7